 Maslow is referring to the 'law of the instrument', a cognitive bias that involves an over-reliance on a familiar tool.

-But as Maslow noted, any tool that's as popular and widespread as this can be overused, and common mistakes and misconceptions arise.
-I want to share with you the 10 most common DISC Assessment mistakes and myths, and provide solutions and truth for each.
-Download a PDF of these 10 Mistakes and Myths, Here.
+But as Maslow noted, any tool that's popular and widespread can be overused and common mistakes and misconceptions arise.
+Here are the 10 most common DISC Assessment mistakes and myths, as well as solutions and truths for each.

 Mistake/Myth #1: DISC is a complete personality profile.